Maldives Industrial Fisheries Company

-The Maldives Industrial fisheries company, MIFCO, is a public company engaged in the production, processing and marketing of fish and fishery products.
+The Maldives Industrial Fisheries Company (MIFCO), is a public company engaged in the production, processing and marketing of fish and fishery products.
 The company was incorporated in 1993.

 History

-Fishing has always been a part of the Maldivian lifestyle.
-In addition to being a primary food source, it was also the primary source of income for island communities.
-The practices of small-scale fishing - feed the family, then the community, and export the excess - personifies the elements of sustainable fisheries in the Maldives.
+Fishing has always been part of the Maldivian lifestyle.
+It's the primary source of income for island communities.
+The small scale fishing practices feeds the family, then the community, and then exports the excess which personifies sustainable fisheries in the Maldives.

-In 1977, the Government of Maldives, with a Japanese investment set up a cannery at Lh.Felivaru, adding commercial value to the daily catch.
+In 1977, the Government of Maldives, with a Japanese investment set up a cannery at Lh.
+Felivaru, adding commercial value to the daily catch.
 This began the first industrial scale value addition process in the Maldives fishing industry.
 To this day, canned tuna is popularly known as Felivaru Masdhalhu.

-MIFCO aims to continually develop the Maldivian fisheries industry, supplying sustainable and responsible fishery products.
-The traditional fishing method is environmentally friendly and is a prestigious heritage passed down through generations.
-We will strive to benchmark Maldivian fishery products in the global market as the leader in sustainable fisheries.
+The company was a subsidiary of the State Trading Organization (STO), before President Mohamed Muizzu declared the company as a 100% state owned company.

 Pole and line fishery

 The Maldivian skipjack industry, a 100% pole and line process is the dominant economic fishery activity in the country.